Get Matched With Humanities and Art Programs

 Cinematographer

-A cinematographer deals with all of the visual elements of a film.
-They are also sometimes referred to as the director of photography, because they tend to make some stylistic decisions on sets, lighting, lens usage, composition, etc., working under the general rules of the director and producer.
-This profession is the eye behind the camera.
+A cinematographer handles the visual elements of a film, often called the director of photography.
+They make stylistic decisions on set, including lighting, lens usage, and composition, while working under the guidance of the director and producer.
+Essentially, they are the eye behind the camera.

-A successful cinematographer must be knowledgeable and trained in all aspects of photography including filmography, special effects, modern equipment, and more.
-Cinematographers require a bachelor's degree and they sometimes attend technical schools or fine arts programs that offer theory and cinematography techniques.
-They will also need to have good vision, an artistic sensibility, strong hand-eye coordination, and a thorough understanding of digital camera technology.
+A successful cinematographer must be trained in photography, filmography, special effects, and modern equipment.
+They typically need a bachelor's degree, often from technical schools or fine arts programs, covering theory and cinematography techniques.
+Strong vision, artistic sensibility, hand-eye coordination, and a solid understanding of digital camera technology are also essential.

-For those who are movie fans interested in capturing shots to create films, pursuing a career as a cinematographer might be just the right job for you.
-Cinematographers may also specialize in certain areas such as cartoons, special effects, or managing multi-camera rigs required in filming an entire motion picture.
-A post-secondary degree is usually required for this profession.
-The average salary for cinematographers is around $53,700 annually.
+For movie fans interested in capturing shots for films, a career as a cinematographer could be a great fit.
+Cinematographers may specialize in areas like cartoons, special effects, or managing multi-camera rigs.
+A post-secondary degree is typically required, and the average salary for film and video editors and camera operators is around $65,070 annually.

 Writer